-Looking to turn your Sessions College vocational certificate credential into a degree?
-The Sessions College Academic bridge program enables graduates of Sessions College vocational programs (Professional and Advanced Certificate) to apply up to 24 credits towards a Bachelor’s Degree or Associate Degree program, and up to 12 credits towards an Undergraduate Certificate program.
+Looking to turn your Sessions College career certificate credential into a degree?
+The Sessions College Academic bridge program enables graduates of Sessions College career programs (Professional Certificate) to apply up to 24 credits towards a Bachelor’s Degree or Associate Degree program, and up to 12 credits towards an Undergraduate Certificate program.

 Students who have any credits earned from other colleges may apply to transfer these too, up to a maximum credit transfer of 50% of program credits.
 See Credit Transfer Policy.

 In order to be eligible for the bridge program, you need to have graduated a Sessions College Career Certificate program.
 You need to have enrolled after January 1, 2014.
 Your grades and portfolio of work must be outstanding and meet the standards expected of degree level students.
 Applications will be evaluated on an individual basis.

 You can apply up to 24 credits from your Career Certificate to a Bachelor’s Degree or Associate Degree, or up to 12 credits to an Undergraduate Certificate.
 Students with prior credits from other college studies (such as General Education courses) may only be 3-4 semesters from completing a degree program.
 With its rigorous scheduled courses, with projects, discussions, critiques, portfolio reviews, and more, our degree programs can help you complete your education.

 Being a bridge program applicant has many benefits:

 - Put together your 5-10 work samples from prior Sessions College work.

 - A strong academic track record will be an asset to your application.

 - You may also be able to apply college credits from another institution to maximize your credit transfer.